-Complex analysis (Spring 2016) is the study of calculus with complex numbers in place of real numbers.
+Complex analysis (Winter and Spring 2021) is the study of calculus with complex numbers in place of real numbers.
 At a first glance, it may appear that there should not be much difference between calculus with real numbers and calculus with complex numbers, but nothing could be further from the truth!

 Complex analysis is full of amazingly beautiful theorems that have no analogue in standard calculus.
 For instance, if you know the value of a real-valued function on some circle in the plane, that is not enough to determine its value at any point in the interior.
 Yet, for complex differentiable functions, this is sufficient, thanks to the delightful formula , known as the Cauchy Integral Formula.
 Using this formula and a bit more, one can turn many integrals into finite computations, which even allows for easy computations of some real integrals, such as .